NedAnd1/WillDo/README.md

 ## Architecture
 For communicating with the back-end,<br/>
-I created a generic, extensible (base service)[client/src/app/core/api.service.ts],<br/>
+I created a generic, extensible [base service](client/src/app/core/api.service.ts),<br/>
 and the services responsible for each API endpoint,<br/>
 only contain the logic that differentiates it from other endpoints,<br/>
-which is often only (the model and url)[client/src/app/groups/groups.service.ts].
+which is often only [the model and url](client/src/app/groups/groups.service.ts).

 In many Angular projects the "model" is simply an interface of basic properties,<br/>
 because returning a true OOP object with constructors and methods isn't easy,<br/>